Energy Conservation made fun and easy!

 An eGauge is an electricity monitor that shows your school’s electricity use in real-time.
 Schools can turn the lights off and immediately see a drop in electricity usage on a graph.
 It is a tremendous learning tool for students and a great aide for school districts to learn how to reduce their energy use.
 These devices are installed before the competition begins, used to track energy use during the competition, and are permanent property of the school after the competition ends.

 Schools that have participated in Renew Our Schools have achieved tremendous results-saving their district thousands of dollars in the month of competition.
 Some schools have reduced their electricity use by up to 30%.
-Districts have gotten up to 2000 homes to pledge to save energy.
 Environmental Clubs are created or revitalized.
 Every district that has participated has kept the saving and programs going long after the competition is finished—continuing the savings!

 Renew Our Schools is a STEM based program that brings a real-world issue into the classroom.
 It creates a great sense of community as students and staff work together to face an exciting challenge.
 Students have the confidence and background knowledge to become leaders in their school and speak to others about energy conservation.
 Renew Our Schools is a STEM-based program that provides great structure and the necessary tools for students to become empowered experts and leaders in the area of energy knowledge.

-A school district can save tens of thousands of dollars by participating in Renew Our Schools.
+A school can save money by participating in Renew Our Schools.
 Also, our program is a tremendous ‘conversation starter’ around sustainability and energy conservation.
-In all other districts that have participated, ReNew Our Schools has been a catalyst for district-wide sustainability programming.
+In many districts and schools, ReNew Our Schools has been a catalyst for sustainability programming.

-St. Vrain Valley School District, Boulder Valley School District, Jefferson County Schools, Thompson School District, Aurora Public Schools, Pueblo City Schools, Adams 12 Five Star Schools, Douglas County Schools, and Poudre School District.
-We have a competition scheduled for 2019 in District 70 (Pueblo).
+St. Vrain Valley School District, Boulder Valley School District, Jefferson County Schools, Thompson School District, Aurora Public Schools, Pueblo City Schools, Adams 12 Five Star Schools, Douglas County Schools, Pueblo School District 70, Delta County School District, and Poudre School District.

 I am interested in becoming a mentor.
 I am a professional in the energy field.
-How can I become a Mentor?
+How can I become a Mentor or offer my assistance?

 We would LOVE to have you as a mentor!